ICRAR/daliuge/docs/development/app_development/bash_components.rst

 * Now save your new toy graph (Graph --> Local Storage --> Save Graph).

+Please note that the *Hello World* example is also described (with videos) as part of the `EAGLE documentation <https://eagle-dlg.readthedocs.io/en/master/helloWorld.html>`_.

 That should give you the idea how to use bash commands as |daliuge| components.
 Seems not a lot?
 Well, actually this is allowing you to execute whatever can be executed on the command line where the engine is running as part of a |daliuge| graph.
 That includes all bash commands, but also every other executable available on the PATH of the engine.
 Now that is a bit more exciting, but the excitement stops as soon as you think about real world (not Hello World) examples: Really useful commands will require inputs and outputs in the form of command line parameters and files or pipes.
 This is discussed in the :ref:`advanced_bash` chapter.

 Verification